Photo of the Alliant Energy Center Coliseum taken by Beth Skogen at a past Great Midwest Alpaca Festival.

 New Holland Pavilion 1

-The combined Wisconsin Alpaca and Fiber Fest and Great Midwest Alpaca Festival will be held at the New Holland Pavilion 1 at the Alliant Energy Center in Madison.
-The 90,000-square-foot facility is heated for year-round use and offers outdoor walkways.
-The facility will easily house two show rings and more than 50 vendors under one roof.
+The combined Wisconsin Alpaca and Fiber Fest and The Great Midwest Alpaca Festival is held at the New Holland Pavilion 1 at the Alliant Energy Center in Madison.
+The 90,000-square-foot heated facility easily houses two show rings and more than 50 vendors under one roof.

 Judges